tschaffter/raspberry-pi-htpc/README.md

 ### Set gpu_mem

-Specifies how much memory, in megabytes, to reserve for the exclusive use of the GPU on Raspberry Pi 1-3.
-The remaining memory is allocated to the ARM CPU.
+The Raspberry Pi allows us to specify how much memory, in megabytes, to reserve for the exclusive use of the GPU on Raspberry Pi 1-3.
+The remaining memory iss allocated to the ARM CPU.
 On the Raspberry Pi 4 the 3D component of the GPU has its own memory management unit (MMU), and does not use memory from the gpu_mem allocation.
 Instead memory is allocated dynamically within Linux.
 This may allow a smaller value to be specified for gpu_mem on the Pi 4, compared to previous models.

-On Raspberry Pi 1 to 3, set the value of `gpu_mem` in `/boot/config.txt` up to the value listed on this [page][gpu_mem] that depends on the total RAM available on the Pi.
+On Raspberry Pi 1 to 3, we would set the value of `gpu_mem` in `/boot/config.txt` up to the value listed on the page below that depends on the total RAM available on the Pi.
+According to this page, the Raspberry Pi 4 does not rely on `gpu_mem` so there is no need to set it.

+See [Memory options in config.txt] for more information on the Raspberry Pi CPU and GPU options.

 ### Monitor GPU usage

+TODO

 ## Configure Audio